wyatt8740/tabletpc-touch-controls/README.md

 * Not every action has an icon
    * Since I am drawing all of the icons myself, and that takes time, I haven't drawn all of the icons for all of the actions yet.
+It's especially time consuming since I decided (for some reason I'm not even sure of) to manually redraw all the icons at 16x16 px, like how Microsoft did in the old days for it's operating systems.
+I really don't know if there are any tablets with DPI low enough for 16x16 px to make sense, even, but some of the icons themselves might be re-usable in other places or projects.
 * Hardcoded stuff all over the scripts that I run
    * I've included the scripts in this code drop that I use, but they are all pretty much hardwired for my system.
 No attempt has yet been made to